Home Exams Allied Health & Medicine CRT

 Who administers the CRT?

-The NBRC Certified Respiratory Therapist (CRT) (CRT) is administered by NBRC.
+The NBRC Certified Respiratory Therapist (CRT) is administered by NBRC.
 For official information, visit the NBRC website.

 How difficult is the NBRC CRT exam?